Napa

 Not booking a Yountville dinner reservation

-The best Yountville restaurants fill weeks in advance in peak season; treat one dinner as a trip anchor and book it when you book tee times.
+The best Yountville restaurants fill weeks in advance in peak season; Treat one dinner as a trip anchor and book it when you book tee times.

 • !